ferreiratiago/es6/README.md

 // can be safely and precisely represented in JavaScript.

 Number.MIN_SAFE_INTEGER
-// Which represents the smallets integer that
+// Which represents the smallest integer that
 // can be safely and precisely represented in JavaScript.

 Number.isSafeInteger